Residency in Plastic & Reconstructive Surgery at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 The plastic surgery residents are integrated into plastic surgery from the first year with rotations on the plastic surgery service.
 Elective time is spent during the first three years in core rotations such as anesthesia, dermatology, general surgery, oral surgery, otolaryngology, pediatric surgery and vascular surgery.
 The last three years include plastic surgery specialty training.
 Trainees work closely with our internationally renowned surgeons in specialties such as pediatric craniofacial surgery, head and neck cancer reconstruction, facial and body aesthetic surgery, breast aesthetic and reconstructive surgery, and hand surgery.

 All residents participate in some form of clinical or basic science research.
 Peer-review publication and national presentations are supported and encouraged.
-Residents are also welcomed to participate in research at the Feinstein Institute for Medical Research, the research arm of the health system.
+Residents are also welcomed to participate in research at the Feinstein Institutes for Medical Research, the research arm of the health system.

 Applicants interested in the plastic and reconstructive surgery residency program at Northwell Health should apply using the Electronic Residency Application Service (ERAS), which starts accepting applications in early September.
 Applications received after December 1 will not be reviewed.